Lifehouse-Development-Official/.github/profile/README.md

-## Welcome to LifeHouse Development
+## Welcome to Lifehouse Development

 Lifehouse Development's mission is to serve businesses and non-profits by leveraging technology.
 From web development to backend systems, we help you succeed at what you do best!